The Role of the Agent and Conveyancer in a Subject to Sale

 Closing Reflection

-Navigating a "subject to" sale is a bit like watching a Highveld storm roll in.
-You can see the moving parts, you can hear the thunder, but as long as your house is well-built and your gate is shut, you stay dry.
-Having a seasoned agent and a sharp conveyancer in your corner is your protection against the weather.
+Navigating a "subject to" sale can feel like a lot of moving parts you cannot control.
+You can see them shifting, but the outcome seems to rest on other people's timing.
+Having a seasoned agent and a sharp conveyancer in your corner is what steadies it.
 They handle the technical traps so you can focus on the next chapter of your life.
 When the handshake is finally done and the keys change hands, you'll know it was the steady work behind the scenes that got you there.

-Contact SA Golden Homes to ensure your property transfer is handled by the best in the trade.
+Contact Golden Homes to ensure your property transfer is handled by the best in the trade.

 Managing a chain of sales often leaves sellers with technical questions about who does what and when.
 Here are the ones that come up most in our office.